django-functest/django-functest/docs/installation.rst

 against the latest version of the browser and latest version of the driver at the time of release - see table below.

-In addition, in order to hide the browser window (the default behaviour), `PyVirtualDisplay <https://github.com/ponty/pyvirtualdisplay>`_ is used.
-Please see the `PyVirtualDisplay installation dependencies
-<https://github.com/ponty/pyvirtualdisplay>`_ - it has various supported
-"backends", one of which needs to be installed.

 Tested browser versions:

 +-------------------+---------------------+----------------------------+